 Many with leadership training sometimes think they know how the psyche works and evaluate people from a psychological standpoint, but unless you're trained for it (psychologist) and have permission to engage someone - don't.

 If delivering feedback is an area you want to improve in, one thing that Might be helpful to you is to verify your intentions the next time you're thinking of delivering feedback to someone.
 Perhaps your intention is not to improve your working relationship and some other format might be more suitable.

 I hope this post was valuable to you!
 As always, feel free to reach out to me if you'd like to chat more about this. :)

 Thanks for reading!

 P.s If you'd like to learn more about here are two other posts I've written about feedback.
-What to think about when it comes to feedback. & The importance of feedback in self managing organisations.
+7 Things to think about when it comes to feedback. & The importance of feedback in self managing organisations.

 DOWNLOAD MY FREE FEEDBACK WORKBOOK

 Subscribe to my newsletter to download my Feedback Workbook and to start giving better feedback today with the EPIQ feedback model.